connected-autonomous-mobility/40-VirtualRacing/data/README.md

-# Data README.md
+# DATA README.md

 ## mysim2

-This data have been generated with the actual dev branch of DIYrobocars.
+This data have been generated with the actual dev branch of [DIYrobocars](https://github.com/autorope/donkeycar).

 Please see folder [configs/mysim2](https://github.com/connected-autonomous-mobility/40-VirtualRacing/tree/master/configs/mysim2) for details.